 With nightly live-music at Timbre’s 4 live-music venues, our local musicians and bands have regular opportunities to perform and grow their audiences.
 Furthermore Timbre’s active participation in lifestyle festivals such as Beerfest and Orchard Christmas Village offers our musicians additional exposure and revenue sources.
 It is our goals to provide musicians a viable career pathway and that they can be a full time professional musicians.

 Timbre has chosen to recognise the original works of Singapore singer songwriters and bands.
-Between 2012 to 2013, we launched Singapore Originals and 新创;a series put up by Timbre Both series which we have ran 90 and 68 edition respectively; are rostered monthly so we can help to develop a community of audiences who can hear how much better our local original music has become.
+Between 2012 to 2013, we launched Singapore Originals and 新创; a series put up by Timbre.
+Both series are rostered monthly so we can help to develop a community of audiences who can hear how much better our local original music has become.

 In the past 14 years, we played a nurturing and amplifying role to some of local notable musicians who includes Joanna Dong, Olivia Ong, Nathan Hartono, Sara Wee, Charlie Lim, Sam Willows, Alfred Sim, Tay Kewei, Boon Hui Lu, SuperSonic’s Arfwan and Cassie.